Parsa-Rajabi/CIS145/docs/lecture-notes.md

 | [Lab 9](#lab-9) |  Aug 1   | -->

+Under each lab, you will find the list of Khan Academy modules that you need to complete for that lab.
+The headings are the titles of the modules and the subheadings are the individual exercises within each module.

 ## Lab 1

 **Intro to HTML**

 1. Welcome to the Web!
 2. HTML baiscs
 3. Quick tip: HTML tags
 4. Challenge: Write a Peom
 5. HTML: Text emphasis
 6. Challenge: You can learn text tags

 ## Lab 2

 **Intro to HTML**

 1. HTML: Lists
 2. Challenge: Wishlist
 3. HTML: Images
 4. Challenge: A picture-perfect trip

 **More HTML tags**

 5. HTML links